rockNroll87q/rockNroll87q/README.md

 # Hello there!

-Currently a Lecturer @[University of Glasgow](https://www.gla.ac.uk/) (UK) on Machine Learning for Neuroscience.
+Currently a Lecturer @[University of Glasgow](https://www.gla.ac.uk/) (UK) on Artificial Intelligence.
 I’m pleased to consider applications from prospective PhD students (see [blog](https://www.michelesvanera.org/blog/) for the latest news).
 Visit my personal website for more on my research [projects](http://www.michelesvanera.org/).

 <p align="center">